Step 4: Full View

 Should Engineer A notify the developer client and include the threatened species finding in the written report, give the client time to voluntarily disclose it first, or omit the finding to defer to the client's commercial interests?

-Notify Client, Include Finding in Report Board's choice Notify the developer client in advance that the threatened species finding will be included in the written report, then include it in the submission to the public authority.
+O1 Notify the developer client in advance that the threatened species finding will be included in the written report, then include it in the submission to the public authority.
 Offer to assist the client in framing the finding constructively, but do not condition inclusion on the client's approval.
+Board's choice

 The Faithful Agent Obligation Within Ethical Limits Applied to Developer Client Relationship requires Engineer A to serve the developer's interests, but only within the bounds of the engineer's overriding ethical duties.
 The Public Welfare Paramount obligation (NSPE Code Section I) and the mandatory completeness duty (Section II.3.a.) together establish that a written report submitted to a public authority is a quasi-public document, not a client advocacy instrument, and that acceptance of the engagement created an affirmative, non-waivable obligation to report all material environmental findings.
 The Client-First Confrontation Before External Reporting Obligation (BER 04-8) supports advising the client before submission, but does not give the client veto power over the report's content.
 The Faithful Agent Boundary Constraint confirms that client loyalty cannot be exercised at the expense of the integrity of a public regulatory process.